gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 1. Make sure that you reuse the same identifiers as much as possible, including the formating.
 Same catalogue numbers, occurrenceID, etc.
 2. Use the [associatedOccurrences](https://dwc.tdwg.org/terms/#dwc:associatedOccurrences) and [resource relationship extension](https://rs.gbif.org/extension/dwc/resource_relation_2018_01_18.xml).
 These are not used during the clustering today, but are expected to be in the future, and are the correct way to communicate relationships within Darwin Core.

+# Where to send suggestions and ask questions

+If you have suggestions to improve the clustering feature or questions on how it works, you are very welcome to:
+- leave a comment under this post
+- or log an issue in our [GitHub repository](https://github.com/gbif/portal-feedback/issues) or via the GBIF feedback system
+- or contact us at helpdesk@gbif.org.